-Darbar Movie Review: The Ultimate Rajinikanth Show For The Die-Hard Fans!
+Darbar Movie Review: Ultimate Rajinikanth Show For Die-Hard Thalaivar Fans!

-Star Cast: Rajinikanth, Suniel Shetty, Nayanthara, Niveda Thomas, Prateik Babbar
+Star Cast: Rajinikanth, Suniel Shetty, Nayanthara, Nivetha Thomas, Prateik Babbar

 Direction: AR Murugadoss

-Darbar, the Rajinikanth starring action thriller has finally hit the screens all over the globe today.
+Darbar, the Rajinikanth action thriller has finally hit the screens all over the globe on January 9.
 The movie marks the superstar's first collaboration with AR Murugadoss, the renowned filmmaker.
 Darbar has been released in about 7000 screens worldwide, thus emerging as one of the biggest ever releases of Tamil cinema.

 Did the Rajinikanth starrer meet the expectations?
 Read Darbar movie review here to know...